HayleyMcHugh/employee-tracker/README.md

 This Node application is for a user to be able to view and manage departments, roles, and employees in their company in order to organize and plan their business.

-The application gives yout the following options:
+The application gives you the following options:
 * View all employees
 * View all employees by role
 * View all employees by department